AKASH-PRASAD7/Personal-Bookshelf/README.md

 ## Usage

-1. Use the search bar to find books by title, author, or ISBN.
+1. Use the search bar to find books by title.
-2. Click on a book to view more details.
-3. To add a book to your bookshelf, click the "Add to Bookshelf" button on the book details page.
+2. To add a book to your bookshelf, click the "Add to Bookshelf" button on the book details page.
-4. To remove a book from your bookshelf, click the "Remove from Bookshelf" button on the book details page.
+3. To remove a book from your bookshelf, click the "Remove from Bookshelf" button on the book details page.

 ## Technologies Used